 A grade of "I" (incomplete) is to be given rarely, at the professor's discretion.
 Students must be earning a passing grade at the time of the request for an "I" grade.
 The student will work with the professor to establish a plan for completion of the course.
-Work must be completed within 12 months of the end of the course, with possible extension of 6 months available at the discretion of the professor.
+Work must be completed within 7 weeks of the end of the course, at which time a grade will be assigned based on the work completed up to that point.
+A plan for completion that extends beyond 7 weeks must be approved by the professor, the director of the program, and the Academic Dean.
 The new grade is used to compute the grade point average, but the "I" remains on the student's permanent record.